bruhjuice/bruhjuice/README.md

 I am currently working at: Lawrence Livermore National Labatory

-Goals for the next few months: Get AWS certified, train and summit Mt.
-Whitney
+Short term goals: Get AWS certified, train for and summit Mt.
+Whitney!

+Feel free to contact me at maxl@usc.edu for any inqueries or just to chat!

 <!--
 **bruhjuice/bruhjuice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.